Ashok0/EnderalVREssentials/README.md

 [**Misc Retexture Project v2.6**](https://www.nexusmods.com/skyrimspecialedition/mods/13578?tab=files): An ongoing project to find and retexture overlooked items throughout Skyrim.

+[**MRP 2.6 Small Update v2.6.1**](https://www.nexusmods.com/skyrimspecialedition/mods/13578?tab=files): A small update, added the fox and wolf pelts and also the chicken.

-[**Rustic Clutter Collection - SE - 2K v1.0**](): This is a collection of my Rustic clutter item retextures.
+[**Rustic Clutter Collection - SE - 2K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/5795?tab=files): This is a collection of my Rustic clutter item retextures.
 The mod includes RUSTIC DINNERWARE, RUSTIC POTTERY, and RUSTIC SILVERWARE.
 There are also a few other clutter items like mead bottles, wine bottles, the satchel, knapsack, coin purse, strongbox, safe, prisoner cage, and the dwemer lexicon cubes.
 2K and 1K versions available.

 [**Realistic HD Mods Remastered Collection - 2K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/5795?tab=files): Collection of all Remastered Realistic HD Series Mods for SSE (All in One).